mavaddat/docker-dev/docs/faqs.md

 # Open your hosts files (with admin rights)
 sudo nano /etc/hosts

-# Append each site you need to access - eg.
+# Append each site you need to access - e.g.,
 127.0.0.1 info.localhost
 ```